mohammadjafri1992/CNN-Breast-Cancer-Diagnosis/README.md

 ### Limited number of hidded layers in the network.
 Another good solution to avoid overfitting is to use a less number of hidden layers.
 This will produce better results on new unseen data by the ML model.

-I used a deep learning technique, Support Vector Machines (SVM), which is primarily used for classification.
+I used a deep learning technique, Support Vector Machines (SVM), which is primarily used for this type of binary classification problem.

+## Dataset overview
+Our dataset is small.
+  Total instances: 569
+  Malignant: 212/569
+  Benign: 357/569
+  Input features : 30
+  Target classes: 2